cedvdb/x_router/README.md

  - XRedirect: to redirect a specific path
  - XSimpleResolver: A simple resolver for creating resolvers in line via its constructor

+# Why don't I need context to access the XRouter

+As stated in the core idea section, the page displayed is a function of the URL.
+There is only one URL.